Dilute Bose gas with three-body interaction: recent results and open questions: Generalizations and conjectures

 \subsection{Combined two- and three-body interactions}

-So far, for simplicity, we have considered systems with only three-body interactions.
-A more realistic model than~\eqref{eq:HN} would also take into account two-body interactions.
-Let us denote $W:\mathbb{R}^{3} \to [0,\infty)$ an even, bounded and compactly supported potential, and consider
+So far, for simplicity, we have considered systems with only three\nobreakdash-body interactions.
+However, a more realistic model than~\eqref{eq:HN} would also take into account two\nobreakdash-body interactions.
+Let us denote $W: \R^3 \to [0,\infty)$ an even, bounded and compactly supported potential, and consider

-where $\beta \in (0,1]$ is a parameter to adjust the range of two-body interactions.
-In this case, we expect that the leading order of the ground state energy of $H_N^{\rm Comb}$ is given by the Gross--Pitaevskii energy
+where $\beta \in (0,1]$ is a parameter to adjust the range of two\nobreakdash-body interactions.
+In this case, we expect for the leading order of the ground state energy of $H_N^{\rm Comb}$ to be given by the Gross--Pitaevskii energy

 where

 for suitable constants $b_1$ and $b_2$.

 For $\beta < 1$, an adaptation of our proof in~\cite{NamRicTri-21} is expected to yield